AdobeDocs/experience-manager-65.en/help/sites-developing/touch-ui-concepts.md

 ### Element Plugins {#element-plugins}

-Many of the HTML elements will need to exhibit some sort of dynamic behavior, such as opening and closing pop-up menus.
+Many of the HTML elements need to exhibit some sort of dynamic behavior, such as opening and closing pop-up menus.
 This is the role of the element plugins, which accomplish such tasks by manipulating the DOM using JavaScript.

 A plugin is either: